brownrb/myFP2EFirmware/README.md

 * Select the version: 6.11.2
 * Click install

-This file is provided here in this repository.
 The latest version is at https://github.com/bblanchon/ArduinoJson/releases

 # Libraries
 To compile you will also need to import these libraries in the folder src/myFP2ELibs into the Arduino IDE environment using the Menu - Sketch - Include Library - Add .Zip file